doctore/Spring5Microservices/README.md

 ### Setting up an encryption key

 In this project a symmetric encryption key has been used.
 The symmetric encryption key is nothing more than a shared secret that's used by the encrypter to encrypt a value and the decrypter to decrypt a value.
-With the Spring Cloud configuration server, the symmetric encryption key is a string of characters you select that is passed to the service via an operating system environment variable called **ENCRYPT_KEY**.
+With the Spring Cloud configuration server developed in [config-server](#config-server), the symmetric encryption key is a string of characters you select that is passed to the service via an operating system environment variable called
+**ENCRYPT_KEY**.
 For those microservices, I have used:

 ```
 ENCRYPT_KEY=ENCRYPT_KEY